Skip to content

 Two academics from the University of the Highlands and Islands were part of an international team of researchers involved in a project hailed as “the world’s largest DNA sequencing of Viking skeletons”.

-by Sigurd TowrieWednesday, September 30, 2020 (11:02am)Wednesday, March 10, 2021 (8:07pm)
+By Sigurd TowrieWednesday, September 30, 2020 (11:02am)Wednesday, March 10, 2021 (8:07pm)

 Continue Reading